socialize/socialize-sdk-ios/sources/getting_started.txt

         <script src="https://gist.github.com/1375443.js?file=gistfile1.m"></script>

-If your app already authenticates with Facebook and stores credentials to the user defaults (as documented in the official Facebook tutorial at https://developers.facebook.com/docs/mobile/ios/build/), then there is nothing more you need to do.
-Socialize will automatically configure itself to use existing Facebook authentication.

 If your app is not already configured for facebook authentication, then you'll need to perform two more steps: